-This is in compliance with the published Accreditation Guidance provided by Arts Council England, the delivery body for Accreditation in the United Kingdom
+2.2 This is in compliance with the published Accreditation Guidance provided by Arts Council England, the delivery body for Accreditation in the United Kingdom.

-Director of Exhibitions and Collections responsible for mapping and directing conservation in dialogue with the Chief Curator and in alignment with the Gallery’s corporate plan.
+2.4 The Director of Programmes and Partnerships responsible for mapping and directing conservation in dialogue with the Chief Curator and in alignment with the Gallery’s corporate plan.

-Chief Curator responsible for maintaining an overview of conservation for the Collection, in dialogue with the Director of Exhibitions and Collections
+2.5 The Chief Curator responsible for maintaining an overview of conservation for the Collection.

-Head of Collections Services maintains the strategic overview of conservation in alignment with collection management and the Gallery’s objectives
+2.6 The Head of Collections Services maintains the strategic overview of conservation in alignment with collection management and the Gallery’s objectives.

-Senior Conservation Manager responsible for programming and planning of the conservation projects undertaken by the painting, sculpture, paper and frame conservation teams and external Conservation contractors - as appropriate
+2.8 The Senior Conservation Manager is responsible for programming and planning of the conservation projects undertaken by the painting, sculpture, paper and frame conservation teams and external Conservation contractors - as appropriate.

-Individual Curator responsible for advising on the work undertaken within their particular period
+2.9 The Individual Curator is responsible for advising on the work undertaken within their particular period.

-Conservator responsible for undertaking the conservation work for the Gallery, reporting to the Senior Conservation Manager and working closely with the relevant Period Curator
+2.10 The Conservator is responsible for undertaking the conservation work for the Gallery, reporting to the Senior Conservation Manager and working closely with the relevant Period Curator.

-Senior Archive and Library Manager responsible for maintaining an overview of conservation for library and archive resources
+2.11 The Senior Archive and Library Manager is responsible for maintaining an overview of conservation for library and archive resources.

-Conservation is a profession devoted to the preservation of cultural heritage for the future.
+3.1 Conservation is a profession devoted to the preservation of cultural heritage for the future.
 Conservation activities include examination, documentation and interventive treatment.
-Preservationis the use of passive non-interventive activities including environmental monitoring, cleaning, surveying.
+Preservation is the use of passive non-interventive activities including environmental monitoring, cleaning, surveying.

 - Minimal intervention

-- Appropriate materials and methods that aim to be reversible to reduce possible problems with future treatments, investigation and use
+- Appropriate materials and methods that aim to be re-treatable to reduce possible problems with future treatments, investigation and use

 - Full documentation of all work undertaken